devwithmehar/portfolio-backend/README.md

 ## License

-This project is licensed under the **ISC License**.
+This project is licensed under the **MIT License**.

 You are free to use, modify, and distribute this project, provided that the original copyright notice and permission notice are included in all copies or substantial portions of the Software.

-For more details, refer to the [ISC License](https://opensource.org/licenses/ISC).
+For more details, refer to the [MIT License](https://opensource.org/licenses/MIT).